-The Anima Christi prayer is a medieval prayer from the 14th century.
-It was written by an unknown author and was a favorite of St. Ignatius of Loyola.
-It is a beautiful prayer after holy communion of adoration and petition.
-This prayer recited after receiving Holy Communion is beautiful and assists the soul in worthy reception of Our Lord with true gratitude and love.
+The Anima Christi prayer was written by an unknown author and was a favorite of St. Ignatius of Loyola.
+It is a beautiful prayer that assists the soul in worthy reception of Our Lord in the Blessed Sacrament with true gratitude and love.
 It is also a wonderful prayer of desire for times when you are unable to receive holy communion.
 The Anima Christi prayer is also often recited in Eucharistic adoration.
 Jesus is worthy of our adoration and praise and this beautiful and ancient prayer is a wonderful way to do it.

 When the Anima Christi prayer is translated from Latin to English it means “Soul of Christ.”
 The Anima Christi prayer is a profoundly Christ-centered prayer that is often recited after Holy Communion.
 In this prayer we call on the Soul of Christ to save us and redeem us and then we praise Him from the depths of our hearts.
 You can listen to Anima Christi being prayed in Latin by Dylan Drego, a very beautiful language and prayer.